Resilience of Bayesian Layer-Wise Explanations under Adversarial Attacks: Methodology

-In other words, $k\text{-LRP}_\rho(x,\tilde{x},w)$ is the fraction of common $k$ most relevant pixels for $x$ and $\tilde{x}$.
-Fig. \ref{fig:topk_rob} gives an intuition of this computation.
+In other words, the $\text{Top}_k(R)$ pixels have a strong positive or negative impact on classification and $k\text{-LRP}(x,\tilde{x},w)$ is the fraction of common most relevant pixels for $x$ and $\tilde{x}$ in the top $k\%$.
+Fig. \ref{fig:topk_rob} in the Appendix gives an intuition of this computation.
 Notice that the LRP robustness of a point depends only implicitly on the strength of the attack through the attacked point $\tilde{x}$.

 \paragraph{Inner layers explanations}